a6patch/docs/docs/delegates/red-node-fix.md

 ### Step 2) Rollback the Blockchain

 When the first step didn't work, you should try to Rollback the chain a bit, to a point before your node forked.
-We will use the snapshot-client for this.

-First, navigate to the snapshots-cli folder, and stop the node processes. cd ~/qredit-core/packages/core-snapshots-cli ccontrol stop all

-Now, select a blockheight that was before your node forked off.
+Select a blockheight that was before your node forked off.
 Replace [BLOCKHEIGHT] for the chosen blockheight, without seperation dots.
 To check the current blockheight, check https://explorer.qredit.io
 ```
 ccontrol rollback [BLOCKHEIGHT]
 ```

-Now, the chain will roll back to your select height, and start syncing from that point again.
+Now, the chain will roll back to your selected height, and start syncing from that point forward again.
 Check the logs to see if you are back in sync again.
 ```
 ccontrol logs
 ```